 - Not smoking

-Because hypertension, diabetes, and smoking are risk factors for heart disease, it is important for individuals with FH to adapt to get these under control as well with help from a doctor or nurse practitioner.
-We also can connect you to other individuals with FH to see what works for them.
-We can help you maintain your health through our CASCADE FH Patient Portal, which provides resources to track your heart health, medications, and more.
+It is also important to manage all other risk factors for heart disease, including hypertension (high blood pressure), diabetes, and smoking.
+The Family Heart Foundation can connect you to other individuals with FH to see what works for them.
+We can help you maintain your health through our CASCADE FH® Patient Portal, which provides resources to track your heart health, medications, and more.